 Let’s first look at the annual results of ITC.

 The annual results are showing a good yearly growth of ITC.

 From the report, we can notice that the sales, operating profit, and the net profit of ITC are consistently increasing for the last 10 years.
 Moreover, the net profit has almost doubled in the last 5 years.
 ITC has been maintaining a healthy average dividend payout of 57.86% for last 3 years.
 Although dividends are not criteria to choose best stocks for long-term investment in India, however, a good consistent dividend is a sign of a healthy company.

 Further, in the latest press release, the management of ITC has told that ITC will continue to give similar results in the future.
 The sales of ITC are expected to double from the current by the year 2020.

 Now, let’s study the balance sheet of ITC to find out further.

-Overall, studying the company minutely, it can be concluded that ITC is fundamentally very strong and one of the best Stocks for Long term Investment in India.
-You should keep ITC in your portfolio for atleast next 3-4 years to get a good consistent return.
+Overall, studying the company minutely, it can be concluded that ITC is fundamentally very strong and one of the best Stocks for Long-term Investment in India.
+You should keep ITC in your portfolio for at least the next 3-4 years to get a good consistent return.

 The total revenue collected by HDFC bank in 2016 was around Rs 74,373 crores.
 The net profit in the same financial year was Rs 12,817 crores.